-Back in the early 2000s I started to visit some of the saunas around the country, but to be honest I only started to really enjoy it about five years ago.
-I guess it’s a matter of the right company, yet most of all: where to go!?
+Back in the early 2000s I started to visit some of the saunas around the country, but to be honest I only started to really enjoy it about five or six years ago.
+I guess it’s a matter of the right company and confidence, yet most of all: where to go!?
 Where are the good places?
 Where do you feel comfortable?
 Recently I was talking about it to both expats and locals, and not many people have a lot of sauna experience, not sure where to go, or curious to learn about other options.
 That’s why I decided to write this blog.

 Fort Resort Beemster

-I stopped counting how many times I have been at Fort Resort Beemster, it’s always a pleasure!
-I love for example the local products served and the massage room for two.
-Should you want a massage or treatment like hamam or rassoul, I can highly recommend to book at least one week in advance to avoid disappointment.
-And don’t forget to attend one of the daily Aufguss sessions with the resort’s real-life Tarzan!
+I stopped counting how many times I have been to Fort Resort Beemster, it is always a great pleasure!
+I love for example the local products served in the restaurant and the massage room for two, but also the interior and garden with a big Buddha and pool.
+Should you want a massage or treatment like hamam or rassoul, I would recommend to book those at least one week in advance to avoid disappointment.
+There is an evening entrance rate with discount.